lucianonooijen/Personal-Website/content/english.md

 ### About me

 My name is Luciano Nooijen, a web/mobile and DevOps consultant.
-Currently, I work as technical lead at [Bytecode Digital Agency](https://bytecode.nl), an agency I co-founded.
+Currently, I work as technical lead at [Bytecode Digital Agency B.V.](https://bytecode.nl), an agency I co-founded.

 #### Career

 I started programming when I was quite young.
-In 2009 I created my first website, but from 2014 I started working as a developer professionaly.
+In 2009 I created my first website, but from 2014 on I started working as a developer professionally.

-When starting as a professional developer, I first started freelancing, under the name of Nooijen Web Solutions.
-The amount of projects grew rapidly, and soon I had to get other freelancers to help me out.
+I first started my professional career freelancing, under the name of Nooijen Web Solutions.
+The amount of projects grew rapidly, and soon I had to involve other freelancers to help me out.

-After a few years where business kept growing, Jeroen, a close friend of mine who helped me out a lot over the years, and I decided to join forces and found an agency.
-We founded Bytecode Digital Agency, or Bytecode for short.
+After a few years during which business kept growing, Jeroen, a close and supportive friend, and I decided to join forces and found an agency.
+We started Bytecode Digital Agency, Bytecode for short.

 #### Education

 In 2017 I finished VWO, the highest level of Dutch high school.
-After high school I followed some Computer Science and Engineering courses at Delft University of Science.
+Afterwards, I followed some Computer Science and Engineering courses at Delft University of Science.

-Since I started working as a professional, I have always been very self-tought.
-During my time attending University, I had a feeling I could achieve more when continuing learning the way I had always done, so I decided to quit University and focus on self-education instead.
+During my time as a professional, I have always been very self-tought.
+While attending University, I felt that I could achieve more learning the way I had always done.
+I decided to quit University and focus on self-education instead.

-Even though I always try to find the most practical solution, I do see the value of knowing the foundations of computer science which are usually taught on Universities, and not just software engineering.
-For this reason I also focussed a lot on algorithms and algorithm design, cryptography and datastructures.
+Even though I always try to find the most practical solution, I do see the value of knowing the foundations of computer science, which are usually taught at Universities, and not just software engineering.
+For this reason I also focused a lot on algorithms and algorithm design, cryptography and datastructures.

 #### Courses

-In 2016 I got Anglia Proficiency certified, graded "Distinction".
-This means I can speak, read and write on at least C1 level ("effective operational proficiency or advanced") on the [CEFRL](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages) scale.
+In 2016 I became Anglia Proficiency certified, graded "Distinction".
+This implies that I can speak, read and write on at least C1 level ("effective operational proficiency or advanced") on the [CEFRL](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages) scale.

 <br>
 <br>

 # Expertise

-When working on a project, I follow the [Bytecode Coding Standards](https://github.com/BytecodeBV/Coding-Standards), unless the projects requires otherwise.
+When working on a project, I follow the [Bytecode Coding Standards](https://github.com/BytecodeBV/Coding-Standards), unless the projects require otherwise.

 The tools I work with most often are marked in **bold**.